 Many of our neighbors are having their holiday parties at the same time.
 We are also having a dock decorating contest at the same time.
 That said, we are part of their party so a few things to keep in mind:

-- Travel slowly so neighbors can say hi and vote.
-Slightly faster than idle is ideal (approx. 4 mph).
+- Travel slowly so neighbors can say hello and vote.
+A speed slightly faster than idle is ideal (approx. 4 mph).

 - Please stay together in one group and travel to the ends of each canal to the extent you can safely and comfortably do so.
 The neighbors at these homes are expecting us and we are part of their party and vice versa.
-If you require a bathroom break, please try to catch up to the parade.
+If you require a bathroom break, please try to rejoin the parade when and where you are able to safely do so.